armcknight/colloquial-swift/README.md

 - [ ] code
 	- [ ] declarations
 		- [x] extension with signature frequencies
 			- [x] count total and uniques
 			- [x] non cocoa classes (e.g. UIImage, CLLocationManager) (swift team not likely to accept new api for these)
 				- [x] count total and uniques
 			- [x] group by api (top N extended apis)
 				- [x] functions with signature frequencies
 					- [x] count total and uniques
 					- [x] tokenize function names and parameter labels by underscores and camelcased components
-										- [ ] count unique word frequencies and total #
+						- [x] count unique word frequencies and total
+						- [x] index into function lists with function frequencies, to cluster them by semantics
+						- nice to haves:
+							- [ ] cluster by anagrams and/or edit distance to group typos?
+(Double/Duoble/Duble)
 							- [ ] cluster by synonyms
 								- [ ] counts and distributions
-										- [x] index into function lists with function frequencies, to cluster them by semantics
 							- [ ] note usage of '_', different parameter labels and names, same labels and names, absence of labels
 							- [ ] note generics, blocks, return values
 				- [x] repositories with extension frequencies
 					- [x] count total
 		- [x] function
 		- [x] protocol
 		- [x] struct